angulardart/angular/doc/effective/di.md

 // Can be used with .forToken now, for example: const ValueProvider.forToken(appBaseHref, '/');

-// Or as an parameter for injection: class Comp {
+// Or as a parameter for injection: class Comp {
   Comp(@appBaseHref String href) { ... }
 }